smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
-And since then we launched versions of it for 3 of our consumer facing products.
+Firstly, we actually ended up launching versions of it for 3 of our consumer facing products.
 So each of these is a different Rails app with its own set of stateful fakes and personas.
 -->